Toofan (1989 film): Soundtrack

 The music for this movie was given by Anu Malik with lyrics penned by Indeevar.

 The song "Aaya Toofan" was the last song sung by Kishore Kumar for an Amitabh Bachchan film before his death.
-It is also the only film that Suresh Wadkar sung for Amitabh Bachchan.
+It is also the only film where Suresh Wadkar sang for Amitabh Bachchan.
 Although Kishore Kumar was one of the playback singers in the film, his name did not appear on the credit title which comes at the end of the film, but other singers were all credited.

 The song "Haa Bhai Haa" was sampled from the Iranian song "Havar Havar" by Kourosh Yaghmaei which has also inspired the Hindi songs "Jawan Jawan Ishq Jawan Hai" and "Aaya Aaya" from Govinda's Billoo Badshah and Sunny Deol's Aag Ka Gola respectively.
 The song "Don't Worry Be Happy" drew inspiration from Bobby McFerrin's song "Don't Worry Be Happy".